robertfoster550/Eternal_Draft_Simulator/README.md

 ### Version 1.0 ###

 There is now a basic GUI in place, and a Windows executable.
 To use it, simply download and extract all of the files, then find the application called "Draft Simulator" and double-click.
 That will run the program.
 Currently, the bots do not have much information about the format, as it runs the Set 6 - Flames of Xulta draft, which currently is new.
 So, the bots are a bit dumb, but they still work; usually taking the rare in the pack and then sticking to the first two colors they get into.
 This will be improved soon.

+### Version 1.1 ###

+Moved 'Start Draft' button to center of the screen.
+Made the stats slightly smaller.
+Made the deck list slightly larger.
+Added the 'Cost Curve' to the drafting screen.
+Added progress bar to the drafting screen.
+Added 'Settings', saving and resetting; more options comming soon.